 Life insurance for recovering alcoholics

-It’s possible to secure life insurance as a recovering or ex-alcoholic.
+It could be possible to secure life insurance as a recovering or ex-alcoholic.

 However, a period of sobriety is often required.
 This can vary between insurers but typically ranges from 1 - 5 years.